-This month, Second Harvest North Florida received a $10,000 grant from the National Dairy Council to support the Health Begins Before Birth program.
+This month, Nourishment Network North Florida received a $10,000 grant from the National Dairy Council to support the Health Begins Before Birth program.
 This generous gift will allow the program to serve 50 additional pregnant women this year.
 The grant could not have come at a more appropriate time, since June is National Dairy Month.

 National Dairy Month started out as National Milk Month in 1937 as a way to promote drinking milk.
 It was initially created to stabilize the dairy demand when production was at a surplus, but has now developed into an annual tradition that celebrates the contributions the dairy industry has made to the world After the National Dairy Council stepped in to promote the cause, the name soon changed to "Dairy Month."

 National Dairy Month is a great way to start the summer with "3-A-Day" of nutrient-rich dairy foods.
 From calcium to potassium, dairy products like milk contain nine essential nutrients which may help to better manage your weight, reduce your risk for high blood pressure, osteoporosis and certain cancers.
 Whether it's protein to help build and repair the muscle tissue of active bodies or vitamin A to help maintain healthy skin, dairy products are a natural nutrient powerhouse.
 Those are just a few of the reasons that you should celebrate dairy not just in June, but all year long.

 Although milk from the cow is processed, it is not an engineered or fabricated food.
 It is about 87 percent water and 13 percent solids.
 The fat portion of the milk contains fat soluble vitamins.
 The solids other than fat include proteins, carbohydrates, water soluble vitamins, and minerals.
 These nutrients in milk help make it nature's most nearly perfect food.